geovedi/book-notes/2016/chaos-monkeys.notes.md

 ### IPA > IPO
 - The Setting and Context
   - The passage takes place on the day of Facebook's initial public offering (IPO).
-  - The narrator, an employee at Facebook, recalls the atmosphere leading up to the IPO.
+  - Antonio, an employee at Facebook, recalls the atmosphere leading up to the IPO.
   - The setting is described, including the location of the company, its history, and the anticipation surrounding the IPO.
 - Preparation and Unconventional Plans
-  - The narrator contacts Jimmy, their "exotic beer dealer," to secure beer for the IPO celebration.
+  - Antonio contacts Jimmy, their "exotic beer dealer," to secure beer for the IPO celebration.
   - Facebook's decision to hold the IPO event at its own headquarters is highlighted.
   - The concept of a hackathon the night before the IPO is introduced, aiming to keep employees occupied and prevent them from focusing on the stock price.
 - Brewing and Pre-IPO Festivities
-  - The narrator sets up a brewing station in the company courtyard to brew beer for the celebration.
+  - Antonio sets up a brewing station in the company courtyard to brew beer for the celebration.
   - Zuck, Facebook's CEO, passes by the brewing scene but seems uninterested.
   - The atmosphere of camaraderie, fueled by the brewing and beer, begins to grow among employees.
   - The idea of hackathons and long hours at tech companies is explored, with a touch of humor.